A. B. Freeman School of Business

 5. Students may receive transfer credit for a maximum of two business electives (6 credits)

-The Undergraduate Curriculum Committee will establish a “potential transfer credit course list” that identifies the Freeman courses that will be considered for transfer credit.
-A student can transfer up to two courses from a “potential transfer credit course list” from a host institution, subject to faculty area coordinator approval.
-This list does NOT include any required major courses or BSM core courses.
+With advance approval, a student can transfer up to 6 credits from a host institution, subject to faculty area coordinator and OUE approval.
+This does NOT include any required major courses or BSM core courses.

 6. Transfer credit should equal Tulane work